What Are Above-the-Line Deductions?

 You can claim one for half the self-employment tax you must pay because you work for yourself rather than an employer.
 The self-employment tax is the Medicare and Social Security taxes that you would ordinarily share with your employer, but you can claim an above-the-line deduction for the portion your employer would have paid.

 Contributions to a self-employed retirement plan are an above-the-line adjustment to income.

 You can claim the premiums you pay for health insurance and long-term care policies for yourself and your dependents without itemizing and being subject to that 7.5% rule, up to the amount of your business’s net income.

 You can’t claim the above-the-line deduction for health insurance if you’re married, your spouse works, and they're eligible for health insurance coverage through their employer and that policy would cover you, as well.
 The same goes if you also hold down a regular job and you’re eligible for insurance coverage through your employer.

 The Alimony Deduction

-The adjustment to income for alimony you've paid expired under the TCJA, but only for those who became divorced in 2019 or later.
-The total you pay per tax year is still an above-the-line adjustment to income if your divorce was final before Dec.
-31, 2018.
+The adjustment to income for alimony you've paid expired under the TCJA for those who became divorced in 2019 or later, but the total you pay per tax year is still an above-the-line adjustment to income if your divorce was final before December 31, 2018.
 This can be a significant deduction and greatly reduce your AGI.

 The Penalty on Early Withdrawal of Savings